Liam Kelly (footballer, born 1996): Style of play

 Kenny Miller, who played alongside Kelly at Rangers and was also his player-manager at Livi, said of him in 2018: "He's excellent with the ball at his feet.
 He's a proper modern-day goalkeeper".

 Personal life

 He is the brother of Livingston defender Sean Kelly.
+In October 2023 the siblings faced each other from 12 yards in a Scottish Premiership fixture, with Sean scoring his penalty past Liam.